tdilauro/Simplified-wiki/Product-User-Story-Intake.md

 #####Confirmation Criteria
 * The preview is offered along side download
 * The preview is used as opposed to a licensed lend if the preview is read

+### Push Notification of major events to phone / So reader knows they have the option to take action
+Summary: For big things, namely hold notifications, a notification can be sent to the users device prompting them to take an action.

+##### Confirmation Criteria:
+* Push notification is sent to a users device any time they have placed an item on hold
+* Push notification enables user to go straight to the part of the app where they can take that action
+* If user takes action, push notification is removed from device
+* Until user takes action, or action expires, the notification stays on the device, unless explicitly cleared (i.e. does not go away the first time the user just opens the app post-notification)